 The first film produced under the A24/Apple partnership will be "On the Rocks," directed by Sofia Coppola and set to star Bill Murray and Rashida Jones.
 "On the Rocks" will follow a young mother who reconnects with her larger-than-life playboy father on an adventure through New York.

 The Elephant Queen

 "The Elephant Queen" is a feature-length documentary about an elephant matriarch who leads her herd to find a new watering hole.
-Apple has acquired the rights to the documentary and will likely debut it on Apple TV+.
+Apple will release The Elephant Queen in theaters on October 18 before adding it to Apple TV+ in November.

 "Prehistoric Planet" is a documentary series that will provide a look at the last days of the dinosaurs using CGI to recreate the events.>

 Notable names: Jon Favreau will produce and direct.

 Hala, directed by Minhal Baig and executive produced by Jada Pinkett Smith, is a coming-of-age movie that follows the life of Hala, a 17-year-old girl attempting to navigate her social life as a teen in Chicago and her obligations as the only child to Pakistani immigrants.
 Hala will be released in theaters on November 22 before coming to Apple TV+ in December.

 Wolfwalkers is an animated film from Cartoon Saloon, a company that Apple has signed a deal with to produce content for Apple TV+.